ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 #### **[D1]**

-If an L2 Meta Transactions is reverted before it is finalized on the processing L2's Layer 1 and the Transaction Originator has been charged the Transaction Fee by the Intermediary, the Transaction Fee in the reverted Meta Transaction SHOULD be refunded to the Transaction Originator by the Intermediary.
+If an L2 Meta Transaction is reverted before it is finalized on the processing L2's Layer 1 and the Transaction Originator has been charged the Transaction Fee by the Intermediary, the Transaction Fee in the reverted Meta Transaction SHOULD be refunded to the Transaction Originator by the Intermediary.

 [[D1]](#d1) Testability: